MaskRay/maskray.me/source/_posts/2023-05-08-assemblers.md

 Both the `MCAsmParser` and  `MCTargetAsmParser` objects can call `MCStreamer` API to emit assembly code or machine code.

 For an instruction parsed by the `MCTargetAsmParser`, if the streamer is an `MCAsmStreamer`, the `MCInst` will be pretty-printed by a target-specific `MCInstPrinter`.
+(`MCInstPrinter` is also used by disassembler tools like llvm-objdump, so it does not need a `MCAssembler`.)
 If the streamer is an `MCELFStreamer` (other object file formats are similar), `MCELFStreamer::emitInstToData` will use `${Target}MCCodeEmitter` from LLVM${Target}Desc to encode the `MCInst`, emit its byte sequence, and records needed relocations (`MCAssembler` and `ELFObjectWriter`).
 An `ELFObjectWriter` object is used to write the relocatable object file.